-54.11 Initial - -

-Bit Bit Name Value R/W Description
+Bit Bit Name Initial Value R/W Description

 7 TRGE 0 R/W Trigger Enable

 A/D conversion is started at the falling edge and the rising edge of the external trigger signal (ADTRG) when this bit is set to 1.

-The selection between the falling edge and rising edge of the external trigger pin (\overline{ADTRG}) conforms to the WPEG5 bit in the interrupt edge select register 2 (IEGR2)
+The selection between the falling edge and rising edge of the external trigger pin (ADTRG) conforms to the WPEG5 bit in the interrupt edge select register 2 (IEGR2)

-6 to 4 All 1 Reserved
+6 to 1 All 1 Reserved

 These bits are always read as 1.

-3, 2 All 0 R/W Reserved

-Although these bits are readable/writable, these bits should not be set to 1.

-1 1 Reserved

-This bit is always read as 1.

 0 0 R/W Reserved

-Although this bit is readable/writable, this bit should not be set to 1.
+Do not set this bit to 1, though the bit is readable/writable.